 Exercise - Introduce variables using the let statement

-We've used a meteorological dataset to aggregation and visualize data.
+We've used a meteorological dataset to aggregate and visualize data.
 Here, you'll learn how to use let

 statements to introduce variables and organize complex queries.